Buying A Used iPhone? Read This First

 If anything should go wrong with the phone, you’ll be on your own.

-Companies like Orchard are out there to eliminate that risk.
+Companies like Orchard are out there to eliminate the risks of buying a used iPhone.
 Thorough inspection of each phone, a free 30-day warranty, and unmatched customer support mean that you’re guaranteed to end up happy with your purchase.

 If you’re dead-set on saving a bit by using online classifieds however, you should know what you’re getting into.
 Arm yourself with all the information you’ll need to avoid making a purchase that you’ll regret.